• Newsletters

-My eight-year-old daughter knows a lot about residential schools.
+My nine-year-old daughter knows a lot about residential schools.
 It’s not a secretive conversation when I talk about our relatives who were forcibly taken from their families, had their hair cut off and weren’t allowed to go home for most of their childhoods.
 Nor was the conversation secretive for me as a child, when my mom talked about the physical abuse that occurred in the schools and why some of our relatives continued to drink alcohol to attempt to run away from the pain.
 When we do talk about the history of residential schools, it’s done so at an age-appropriate level.
 But she knows the truth, and she’s not afraid to share it.

 We were making a bedtime snack together one evening when I asked her what Orange Shirt Day means to her in one phrase.
 I was genuinely curious, as she had visited the grounds of an old residential school earlier in the year.
 She knows what happened at those schools, and she knows what Orange Shirt Day is.